Loading…

 Cross phase

-9:00am PDT
+9:00am BST

-Thursday April 17, 2025 9:00am - 9:50am PDT
+Thursday April 17, 2025 9:00am - 9:50am BST

-In this workshop, we’ll share how we have structured assigned tasks for students across four years to deepen their understanding of key geographical concepts.
-A primary focus is on sustainability, a core concept in Singapore’s geography curriculum.
-The tasks are designed using immersive scenario-based learning, enabling students to bridge classroom knowledge with practical applications.
-Through a scaffolded approach, students deepen their understanding of sustainability and other key geographical concepts as they progress through their secondary education journey.
+In this workshop, we will share how we have structured assigned tasks for students across four years to deepen their understanding of key geographical concepts progressively.
+A primary focus is on sustainability, a core concept in the geography curriculum in Singapore.

 Speakers